HugoGranstrom/nimiBoost/README.md

 ```

 ## Release Notes
+### 0.4
+- No more annoying popups saying that the compilation has started and succeded!
+Now all of that happens in the statusbar at the bottom.
+- new configuration option `cmdArgs` to pass in command line arguments to the compiler.
+- `-d:release` is no longer the default, use above-mentioned configuration if you want to compile in release mode.

 ### 0.3.1
 Limit the preview keybindings to Nim files (it tried to run it on markdown files otherwise).